Mtillmann/mtillmann.github.io/posts/word-wrapped-text-on-canvas-with-javascript.md

 ---
 layout: doc
-date: 2024-04-13
+date: 2024-04-3
-title: Word-wrapped text on canvas/image with JavaScript
+title: Word-wrapped text and html on images/canvas
-description: Creating a word-wrapped text on a canvas element with JavaScript is not as easy as it should be.
+description: Creating a word-wrapped text on an image or canvas element with js is not as easy as it should be.
 Let's make it a bit more straightforward.
 tags:
-  - web-development
   - canvas
   - seo
+  - javascript
 ---

 <Title/>